[Updated: July 18, 2017]

 By ELISA DASS AVIN

-Last Friday, I woke up to very sad news, which saddened multitudes around the world.
+On Dec 5, 2013, I woke up to very sad news, which saddened multitudes around the world.
 Nelson Mandela, one of the most influential and admired leaders of the modern world, had gracefully completed his long walk to freedom and peace.
 Much has been said about Mandela and there are so many things to learn from his life.
 But we sometimes forget the rough stone young Mandela was in his 20s before a gem emerged 27 years later.

 In his younger days, Mandela was very passionate, rash, ready for vigorous fights, and sometimes acted so radically that he was branded by some as a terrorist.
 When asked how prison had changed him, his very wise and honest answer was “I came out mature.”
 As organisational leaders, managers and human resource (HR) leaders, don’t we sometimes wish we could hear the same comment from some of our talents after a rough time?